fmaiabatista/dofus-almanax-ui/README.md

 # Dofus Almanax UI

-An improved UI & UX to check for the Dofus Almanax quest items.
+✨ Simplified version of the [Krosmos Almanax](http://www.krosmoz.com/en/almanax) to check the items needed for the Almanax Quest.